Packing dishes made easy: A step-by-step guide

-- Learn how to pack dishes for moving
+- A guide to packing dishes for moving

 - Step 1: Choose your wrapping material